greenrazer/candle/candle-book/src/contributor-guide/core/tensors/storage.md

 ### Metal Storage

-[MetalStorage](https://github.com/huggingface/candle/blob/main/candle-core/src/metal_backend/mod.rs#L71) uses the deprecated [metal-rs](https://github.com/gfx-rs/metal-rs) a rust wrapper for the unmaintained objc ecosystem of mac system bindings.
-This is only active when compiled with metal feature.
+[`MetalStorage`](https://github.com/huggingface/candle/blob/main/candle-core/src/metal_backend/mod.rs#L71) uses the deprecated [metal-rs](https://github.com/gfx-rs/metal-rs), a Rust wrapper for the unmaintained objc ecosystem of Mac system bindings.
+This is only active when compiled with the `metal` feature.

-We can see the struct here
+We can see the struct here:

 ```rust
 {{#include ../../../../../candle-core/src/metal_backend/mod.rs:71}}